Albekbashy/sentiment_analysis_project/README.md

 ## 🧠 Usage

 ### 🔹 Run Tests
+To verify that all modules work correctly:
 ```bash
 pytest --cov=.
 ```

 ### 🔹 Run Inference
+To test a sentiment prediction:
 ```python
 from inference import predict_sentiment